 Overview

-This course will give you the practical skills and theoretical foundation to use the exposure device effectively and safely and prepare you for CGSB certification, a vital credential for a radiography professional.
+You'll gain practical skills and theoretical foundation to use the exposure device effectively and safely and prepare you for CGSB certification, a vital credential for a radiography professional.

 This course is ideal if you:

-• are interested in starting or advancing a career in industrial radiography ornon-destructive testing
+• are interested in starting or advancing a career in industrial radiography or non-destructive testing

 • are seeking CGSB certification to comply with industry and regulatory requirements